 By clicking on the icons on the map, additional information is displayed.

-|2019 planning figures|
+|2021 planning figures|

-|4,000||shelter maintenance tool kits and materials will be provided to refugees|
+|1,005||shelter maintenance tool kits and materials will be provided to refugees|

-|20||litres of potable water, on average, will be made available per person per day for refugees from Western Sahara|
+|20||litres of potable water will be available on average per person, per day|

 People of Concern